When preparing adjusting journal entries for prepaid expenses at ... | Study Prep in Pearson+

-When preparing adjusting journal entries for prepaid expenses at the end of an accounting period, which of the following best describes the correct adjustment?
+When preparing adjusting journal entries for prepaid expenses at the end of an accounting period, which of the following should be considered?

 A